darinz/DL/10_Advanced_Architectures/05_few_shot_learning.md

 - $`K`$: Number of examples per class

 For example, in 5-way 1-shot learning, the model must classify among 5 classes, given only 1 example per class.

+> **Common Pitfall:** If the support set (examples per class) is not representative, the model may overfit or fail to generalize.

 ## 3. Approaches to Few-Shot Learning